 By utilizing variables like {{form.Field ID}}, you can also dynamically incorporate user-provided information into follow-up questions or responses, creating a more engaging and tailored interaction flow.
 This technique can enhance the user experience by showing a user's past inputs in real time and providing relevant follow-up questions or information based on their previous responses.

-Selecting the Google Sheet option will give you the choice between creating a new row or updating a pre-existing one in your desired spreadsheet.
+Selecting the Data Source Request option will give you the choice between create a new row or updating a pre-existing one in your desired data source.

 Fill each field you wish to create or update with the corresponding form variable.